maurijlozano/ISCompare/Readme.md

 To install ISCompare simply download ISCompare folder and install all the required third party modules and programs.

+### New testpypi package availabe
+`pip install -i https://test.pypi.org/simple/ ISCompare` To run this version use ISCompare instead of ISCompare.py.
+Also, for linux run install_requirements to test or install dependencies including blast.

 ### Algorithm overview
 ![alt text](https://github.com/maurijlozano/ISCompare/blob/master/overview.png "Algorithm overview")